MathieuMorel62/holbertonschool-validation/module3_task2/DEPLOY.md

 ## Customizing Log File Location

-By default, the application logs are written to `awesome-api.`log in the current directory.
-To customize the log directory, you can modify the `run` target in the Makefile or provide a command-line argument to specify the log file path.
+By default, the application logs are written to `awesome-api.`log in the current directory.To customize the log directory, you can modify the `run` target in the Makefile or provide a command-line argument to specify the log file path.

 ## Healthcheck

 To quickly verify that the application is running, access the following endpoint:

 ```bash
 http://localhost:8080/healthcheck